cisagov/ScubaGear/baselines/exo.md

 - _Last modified:_ June 2023

 #### MS.EXO.8.2v1
 The DLP solution SHALL protect PII and sensitive information, as defined by the agency.
-At a minimum, the sharing of credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) via email SHALL be restricted.
+At a minimum, sharing credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) via email SHALL be restricted.

 <!--Policy: MS.EXO.8.2v1; Criticality: SHALL -->
 - _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
 Data loss prevention policies provide a way for agencies to detect and prevent unauthorized disclosures.